OzzyGoylusun/SQL-RFM-Analysis-of-UK-Retailer/README.md

 )
 ```

-In addition, I also found it very effective to assign a recency score to each customer from 1 to 5, using the **NTILE() window function**, as follows:
+In addition, I also found it very effective to assign, for instance, a recency score to each customer from 1 to 5, using the **NTILE() window function**, as follows:

 ```sql